 Run two compressors, borrow my neighbors and connect them to a T and drive a mainline out that would connect to the filters and the gun?

-Or could I connect a 10 Gallon tank that is connected from my main compressor and connects to the spare tank.
+Or could I connect a 10 Gallon tank that is connected from my main compressor and connects to the spare tank?
 I would set the main compressor to 90PSI, and put a regulator on the spare tank for 40PSI which the gun calls for?

-Or if I am not thinking right at all please let me know what might make the most cost effective solution.
+Or if I am not thinking right at all please let me know what might make the most cost-effective solution.

 Thanks for your question.
 You say your paint gun states “8 SCFM” at 40 PSI.

 Your present compressor will give you 5.7 CFM at 40 PSI.
 What pressure and flow will your neighbor’s compressor provide?
 Is it big enough to give you all the flow you need at the 40 PSI?

 You can certainly run two compressors to the same reservoir.
-As you point out, you’ll need to adjust the cut out and cut in pressures of the two compressors to have them work properly.
+As you point out, you’ll need to adjust the cut-out and cut-in pressures of the two compressors to have them work properly.

 Having an extra air reservoir that fills when the paint gun isn’t running will be helpful.
 It’s hard to say how long you can paint with the air from that reservoir before you empty it and your compressor supply pressure drops to cut in and the compressor has to run again to try and fill the tank.